Why do employers use application forms?

 Employers use application forms as a selection tool - they are looking for evidence that:

-Remember, an application form is your 'personal marketing brochure' - you are trying to persuade the selector that they have to interview you.
+Remember, an application form is your 'personal marketing brochure' - you are trying to persuade the selector that they should interview you.

 Application form questions require you to be self aware and to think about your skills and how you have developed these from your study, work experience, interests and activities.